MojosBeans100/CI-MS5-loveplants/README.md

 ### User Details
 (User Story X)
 Form fields are displayed for the user to input their personal and delivery information in order to process the order.
-Users can save their information for later, so the next order they submit will not required inputting this information again.
+Users can save their information for later, so the next order they submit will not require inputting this information again.

 ![User details]()